ericcombiolab/LRTK/README.md

 ```
 ## Commands for raw read and variant analysis

-### function 1: example for linked-read simulator
+### function 1: example for linked-read simulation
 ```
 $LRTK MKFQ -CF "./example/FQs/simulation/diploid_config" -IT 10x
 ```
 *parameters:

--CF/--config_file: The path to config_files about simulation
+-CF/--config_file: The path to config_files for linked-read simulation

--IT/--input_type: Input sequencing technology.
-Users can choose from (10x,stLFR).
+-IT/--input_type: Platform.
+Users can choose from 10x or stLFR.

-### function 2: example for format conversion across diverse linked-read data formats
+### function 2: example for format conversion across different linked-read data formats
 ```
 $LRTK FQCONVER -I1 $raw10xFQ1 -I2 $raw10xFQ2 -IT 10x -O1 $outFQ1 -O2 $outFQ2 -OT ULRF -B $BL10x -T 4
 ```
 *parameters:

--I1/--input_fastq1: Input fastq file (uncompressed FASTQ format) for the first read of paired linked-read sequencing data.
+-I1/--input_fastq1: Input fastq file (uncompressed FASTQ format) for the first read of paired-end linked-read sequencing data.

--I2/--input_fastq2: Input fastq file (uncompressed FASTQ format) for the second read of paired linked-read sequencing data.
+-I2/--input_fastq2: Input fastq file (uncompressed FASTQ format) for the second read of paired-end linked-read sequencing data.

 -ID/--index_fastq: Input index file (uncompressed FASTQ format) for paired linked-read sequencing data.

--IT/--input_type: Input sequencing technology.
-Users can choose from (10x,stLFR,TELLSeq).
+-IT/--input_type: Platforms.
+Users can choose from 10x,stLFR or TELLSeq.

--O1/--output_fastq1: Output fastq file for the first read of paired linked-read sequencing data.
+-O1/--output_fastq1: Output fastq file for the first read of paired-end linked-read sequencing data.

--O2/--output_fastq2: Output fastq file for the second read of paired linked-read sequencing data.
+-O2/--output_fastq2: Output fastq file for the second read of paired-end linked-read sequencing data.

 -OT/--output_type: Output fastq format.
 The unified linked read format (ULRF) is recommended.

--B/--barcodes: The recommended "WhiteList/white_list_*_barcode.fa" is the reference barcode files for 10x and stLFR technologies.
+-B/--barcodes: Path to barcode whitlist.

--F/--filter: Users can choose from (Yes, No).
-"Yes" indicates that LRTK will use fastp to filter reads.
+-F/--filter: Yes/No. "Yes" indicates that LRTK will use fastp to filter reads.

--S/--sort: Users can choose from (Yes, No).
-"Yes" indicates that LRTK will sort the reads based on barcodes.
+-S/--sort: Yes/No. "Yes" indicates that LRTK will sort the reads based on barcodes.

--T/--threads: default = 1, this determines the number of threads used for bwa and samtools.
+-T/--threads: default = 1, the number of threads used for BWA and SAMtools.

 ### function 3: example for unified barcode-aware alignment
 ```